Distributed coloring and the local structure of unit-disk graphs: Introduction

 Given two integers $p \ge q \ge 1$, a \emph{$(p\!:\!q)$-coloring} of a graph $G$ is an assignment of $q$-element subsets of $[p]$ to the vertices of $G$, such that the sets assigned to any two adjacent vertices are disjoint.
 The \emph{fractional chromatic number} $\chi_f(G)$ is defined as the infimum of $\{\tfrac{p}{q}\,|\, G \mbox{ has a } (p\!:\!q)\mbox{-coloring}\}$~\cite{SU13} (it can be proved that this infimum is indeed a minimum).
 Observe that a $(p\!:\!
 1)$-coloring is a (proper) $p$-coloring, and that for any graph $G$, $\omega(G)\le \chi_f(G)\le \chi(G)$.
 The fractional chromatic number is often used in scheduling as an alternative to the chromatic number when resources are fractionable, which is the case for communication protocols.
 It was proved in \cite{GM01} that for any unit-disk graph $G$, $\chi_f(G)\le 2.155\, \omega(G)$.
 Here we give an efficient distributed implementation of this result.

-\begin{thm} There exists a constant $q$, such that a $(p\!:\!q)$-coloring of any unit-disk graph $G$ with $\tfrac{p}{q}\le 2.156\, \omega(G)$ can be computed in a constant number of rounds by a deterministic distributed algorithm in the \textsf{location-aware} \textsf{LOCAL} model. \end{thm}
+\begin{restatable}{thm}{geomfrac} There is a constant $q\in \mathbb{N}$, such that in any unit-disk graph $G$, there exists an integer $p$ with $\tfrac{p}q\le 2.156\, \omega(G)$ such that a $(p\!:\!q)$-coloring of $G$ can be computed in $O(1)$ rounds by a deterministic distributed algorithm in the \textsf{location-aware} \textsf{LOCAL} model. \end{restatable}

 We now turn to the abstract setting, where vertices do not have access to their coordinates in the plane.
 For a real number $n>0$, let $\log^* n$ be the number of times we have to iterate the logarithm, starting with $n$, to reach a value in $(0,1]$.
 Since paths are unit-disk graphs and coloring $n$-vertex paths with a constant number of colors takes $\Omega(\log^* n)$ rounds in the \textsf{LOCAL} model~\cite{Lin92}, coloring unit-disk graphs of bounded clique number with a bounded number of colors also takes $\Omega(\log^* n)$ rounds in the \textsf{LOCAL} model.
 Recalling that for any unit-disk graph $G$, $\omega(G)\le \chi(G)\le 3\omega(G)$, a natural question is the following.